 Zoo Licence and Insurance

-We have a current zoo licence and are inspected by the zoo inspectors and by the local council inspectors.
-Our last inspection was on 20th August 2013.
-We also have a pet shop license as we sell pet Rabbits, Guinea Pigs etc. and we are also inspected for that.
+We have a current zoo licence and are inspected by the zoo inspectors, including a Veterinary inspector appointed by the Secretary of State and by the local County Council inspectors.
+Our last inspection was on 17th November 2014.
+The licence remains in force for 6 years.
+We also have a pet shop license as we are able to sell pet Rabbits, Guinea Pigs etc. and we are also inspected for that by the local council.

 We have public liability and employers liability insurance.